-If you’re deciding which type is right for you, keep in mind that Long Coat Chihuahuas typically shed more than their Smooth Coat brethren.
+If you’re deciding which type is right for you, many pet parents naturally wonder, “Do Chihuahuas shed?”
+Keep in mind that Long Coat Chihuahuas typically shed more than their Smooth Coat brethren.
 They may also need more brushing and grooming to keep their fur in top shape.

 In addition to coat lengths, Chihuahuas have two different kinds of head shapes.
-There are Apple Heads who have full, round heads like the fruit, and Deer Heads that have a narrower face, which resembles that of a deer.
+There are Apple Heads with full, round heads like the fruit, and Deer Heads with a narrower face, which resembles that of a deer.

-Chihuahuas may appear tiny and frail, but like other small toy dogs, they can live long lives.
+Chihuahuas may appear tiny and frail, but they can live long lives like other small toy dogs.
 In fact, small dogs tend to live longer than larger breeds on average.
-For instance, a healthy Chihuahua might live to 15 or even 20 years old while medium and large dogs tend to live to between 10 and 13 years old.
+For instance, a healthy Chihuahua might live to 15 or even 20 years old, while medium and large dogs tend to live between 10 and 13 years old.

-The Chihuahua is also a relatively healthy breed of dog, which can help extend lifespan.
+The Chihuahua is also a relatively healthy breed of dog, which can help extend their lifespan.

 If you talk with pet parents of Chihuahuas, you’ll see that their personalities can be all over the map.
-They may be described as fun and outgoing, shy and anxious, sassy and playful, or serious and reserved—or maybe a mix of these depending on the time of day!
-These dogs are known to like the company of other Chihuahuas, so may be happier living with a Chihuahua pal in the home.
+They may be described as fun and outgoing, shy and anxious, sassy and playful, or serious and reserved—or maybe a mix of these, depending on the time of day.
+These dogs are known to like the company of other Chihuahuas, so they may be happier living with a Chihuahua pal in the home.

 Chihuahuas are known to be a relatively healthy breed of dog.
 However, they can be prone to specific health issues, which are often related to their small build.